suffolklibraries/lgc/content/collections/events/the-big-knit-23.md

     content:
       -
         type: text
-        text: 'Gather by Lowestoft''s glorious seafront for a community get-together to knit and crochet blue and green bunting for First Light Festival 2023''s Opening Parade.
+        text: "Gather by Lowestoft's glorious seafront for a community get-together to knit and crochet blue and green bunting for First Light Festival 2023's Opening Parade.
 You can learn as you go with the help of resident experts, or lend a helping hand to someone else in a peer-led knit and natter.
-There will also be pompom making.'
+There will also be pompom making."
   -
     type: paragraph
     content: